DASSAULT FLAMANT

 At the government’s request, Dassault split manufacture of the Flamant among four nationalized companies.
 Dassault coordinated manufacturing, general assembly, development, flight tests, and delivery of the aircraft.
 Dassault built three main versions: the MD.315 10 seat transport; the MD.311 bombardier/navigator trainer (which was fitted with a distinctive glass nose); and the MD.312, which first flew on April 27, 1950, fitted with dual controls for its transport missions and flight training.
 A total of 325 Flamants were built.

-We offer two titles containing flight and maintenance manuals for two variants of the Dassault Flamant.
+We offer three titles containing flight and maintenance manuals for all three variants of the Dassault Flamant.
+The files have been copied from the original flight manuals and retain any colour pages.
 Each title is US$9.95.
-The files have been copied from the original flight manuals and retain any colour pages.

 SKU: N/A Categories: ,